 The Rebound JavaScript snippet (once installed on your website) will tap into the Postmark API to check for hard bounces and prompt your customers to update their email address if they've experienced deliverability issues in the past.

-When you log into Postmark you are placed in the servers page, which shows each server you have created.
-Each server you create has tabs for Statistics, Activity, Templates, Settings, and Credentials, which are unique for each server in your account.
+When you log into Postmark you are placed in the Servers page, which shows each server you have created.
+Each server you create has a default transactional message stream for outbound sending and an inbound message stream for processing inbound email.
+Each server has tabs for Message Streams, Templates, API Tokens, and Settings.
+Each message stream has tabs for Statistics, Activity, Setup Instructions, and Settings, which are unique for each message stream.

-Servers let you separate your outbound and inbound messages, templates, and credentials based on domains, environments, customers, or any other criteria that helps organize the activity of a given application or website.
+Servers let you separate your outbound and inbound message streams, templates, and credentials based on domains, environments, customers, or any other criteria that helps organize the activity of a given application or website.

 The main servers page will show you a list of your servers.
 You can create as many servers as you need, there is no limit.
 You can also pin your most frequently accessed servers so they appear at the top of the list.
 Unused servers will be greyed out, for easy identification of which servers you may want to delete or repurpose.

-The statistics tab is similar to SparkPost's Reports pages, though each server has its own statistics page rather than an overall account view like SparkPost.
-Included in the statistics area are the server's sending volume, processed (inbound) volume, link tracking metrics (if enabled), open tracking metrics (if enabled), and bounce metrics.
+The statistics tab of a message stream is similar to SparkPost's Reports pages, though each stream has its own statistics page rather than an overall account view like SparkPost.
+Included in the statistics area for an outbound (transactional or broadcast) stream are the sending volume, link tracking metrics (if enabled), open tracking metrics (if enabled), and bounce metrics.
+In an inbound stream's Statistics tab you will see the successfully processed and failed inbound volume.

-To see your inbound and outbound activity in a server, click on the Activity tab.
-This area will show a detailed event view of that Server’s events, including sent, delivered, open events, spam complaints, bounces, etc...
+To see your inbound and outbound activity in a server, select the message stream you are interested in and click on the Activity tab.
+This area will show a detailed event view of the stream's events, including sent, delivered, open events, spam complaints, bounces, etc... for the outbound streams and inbound processing events for the inbound stream.
 Use the search bar to look for emails by subject or email address.

-To see details for a particular event, click on the event.
-Some events included are sent emails, bounces, spam complaints, clicked links, and opened emails.
+To see details for a particular event in a stream, click on the event.
+Some events included in the outbound streams are sent emails (Processed), bounces, spam complaints, clicked links, and opened emails.
 Events in Activity are color coded to help you tell what occurred at a glance:

 Postmark gives you the ability to create and store templates including a variety of pre-built and well-test templates for common scenarios.
 From the Templates tab you can create, edit, and delete the server’s templates.
 Each server contains its own templates but you can easily copy templates from one server to another.